benjamingrobertson/benjamingrobertson.github.io/_posts/2017-09-13-wordpress-custom-search-endpoint.md

 ---
 layout: post
 author: Ben Robertson
-title:  "Creating a Custom Search Endpoint with the Wordpress API"
+title:  "Creating a Custom Search Endpoint with the WordPress API"
 date:   2017-09-13 08:00:00 -0500
 categories: wordpress
-snippet: "Search multiple post types with a custom endpoint via the Wordpress API."
+snippet: "Search multiple post types with a custom endpoint via the WordPress API."
 ---

-I've been playing around with the Wordpress API for a few projects at work.
+I've been playing around with the WordPress API for a few projects at work.
 One of the things I am frequently trying to do is serve up some suggested search results while someone is typing in a search input.

 You can search posts by making a request to `/wp-json/wp/v2/posts?s=search term`, or pages by hitting `/wp-json/wp/v2/pages?s=search term`, and often this is enough for me.
 I add an event listener to the search input and insert the titles and permalinks in a list below the search input.